 Parasols have been eluding me for a while.
-One day this fall though, I got a picture message from my boss’s wife with a question I get often: “what is this mushroom, and can I eat it?”.
+One day in the fall I got a picture message from my boss's wife with a question I get often: "what is this mushroom, and can I eat it?".
 99% of the time the answer is no, but this picture was of a mushroom I had studied long and hard.

 Molybdites is worth being afraid of too, it won't kill you, but It'll make you wish you were dead.
 Don't worry though, if you do your homework, there is nothing to be scared of.
 However, these do take a little more work to snuff out than something "easy", like a chicken of the woods, so show'em a little respect-don't throw them into a pan before you know exactly what parasol you have.